univention/univention-corporate-server/doc/app-center/appliances.rst

 the background color of the UMC header.

-The *Secondary color* is used as color for smaller graphical elements throughout the setup wizard (see :ref:`appliance:branding:umc-branding-figure`).
+The *Secondary color* is used as color for smaller graphical elements throughout the setup wizard (see :ref:`appliance-branding-umc-branding-figure`).

-.. _appliance:branding:setup-wizard-figure:
+.. _appliance-branding-setup-wizard-figure:

 .. figure:: /images/Appliance_Branding_Setup_Wizard.png
    :alt: System setup first screen